Extensive Cleaning to 100-year old Service Reservoir

-CRL specialise in the maintenance of water sector structures and were awarded the contract to undertake comprehensive external and internal refurbishment on one of Wessex Water’s more unique structures; Wyke Regis Reservoir, a 100 year old redbrick arch structure situated in Weymouth, Dorset.
+CRL specialises in the maintenance of water sector structures and were awarded the contract to undertake comprehensive external and internal refurbishment on one of Wessex Water’s more unique structures; Wyke Regis Reservoir, a 100-year old redbrick arch structure situated in Weymouth, Dorset.

-The buried reservoir required full internal and external refurbishment during a 6 week outage in the winter.
+The buried reservoir required full internal and external refurbishment during a 6-week outage in the winter.
 The roof was exposed by removing the 0.5m deep topsoil and overburden using a long reach excavator; this was originally specified for removal by hand, a slow and costly exercise.
-However, CRL were able to demonstrate that the topsoil and overburden could be removed mechanically, a method which would significantly reduce the project cost and programme time.
+However, CRL was able to demonstrate that the topsoil and overburden could be removed mechanically, a method which would significantly reduce the project cost and programme time.

 Following the repair of the exposed roof, a new dualseal membrane was laid in conjunction with the installation of new deck drains to complete the roof waterproofing.
-Finally the topsoil and overburden was replaced.
+Finally, the topsoil and overburden were replaced.

-CRL were able to complete this extensive refurbishment scheme during the winter months before handing the reservoir back to the client on time, ready for the summer demand.
+CRL was able to complete this extensive refurbishment scheme during the winter months before handing the reservoir back to the client on time, ready for the summer demand.

 "Although the reservoir is over 100 years old, it is still in immaculate condition and required minimal repairs.
 It was a priviledge to work on such a magnificently-constructed structure built in a time when quality meant everything."

 Steve Jones | Southern Regional Director | CRL